Research

 token issuance | loyalty program | token-service bundling | redemption | airline miles

-Selected Conferences and Seminars: International Conference on Blockchain Economics Security and Protocols 2024; Hong Kong University of Science and Technology (GZ); Nanjing University; Peking University, etc.
+Selected Conferences and Seminars: FMA2025; Central Bank Research Association Annual Meeting 2025; Dishui Lake International Conference in Finance; Tokenomics Conference 2024; Hong Kong University of Science and Technology (GZ); Nanjing University; Peking University, etc.

-Digitalization led to a rapid expansion of loyalty tokens typically bundled as part of product price.
-An open question is whether issuers are incentivized to make loyalty tokens tradable, raising regulation issues for monetary and banking authorities.
-This paper argues that an issuer earns more revenue by making tokens non-tradable even though consumers would pay a higher price for tradable tokens.
-We further show that an issuer with stronger market power makes its revenue more token-dependent.
-We test the model's predictions with data on airline mileage and hotel reward programs and document consistent empirical results that align with our theory.
+Digitalization has led to a rapid expansion of loyalty tokens typically bundled as part of product price.
+An open question is whether, as technology evolves, firms will have a strong incentive to make loyalty tokens tradable, thereby raising regulation issues, including for monetary and banking authorities.
+Our main finding is that, under fairly general assumptions, firms will still have strong incentives to maintain non-tradability.
+This may seem surprising, given that an individual consumer would be willing to pay a premium for tradable tokens.
+However, provided the tokens do not offer a convenience yield to non-platform consumers, non-tradability compensates by expanding the outstanding stock of tokens outstanding at any one time, thereby providing a better overall form of financing.
+We further show that an issuer with stronger market power tends to make its revenue more token-dependent.
+Empirical results from airline mileage and hotel reward programs align with our theory.

 trust | credit to private sector | financial development | regulation | informal finance